SaiDarshan2003/Ex-7-AAI/README.md

 				if sentence not in sentence_scores:
 					sentence_scores[sentence] = freq
 				else:
-	summary_sentences= sorted(sentence_scores, key=sentence_scores.get,reverse=True)
+	summary_sentences= sorted(sentence_scores, key=sentence_scores.get,
-	 [ : num_sentences]
+	reverse=True) [ : num_sentences]
 	return ' '. join(summary_sentences)
 if __name__=="__main__":
 	input_text ="""
-	Natural language processing (NLP) is a subfield of artificial intelligence.
-	It involves the development of algorithms and models that enact NLP.
-	NLP is used in various applications, including chatbots, language Understanding, and language generation.
+	Natural language processing (NLP) is a subfield of artificial intelligence.It involves the development of algorithms and models that enact NLP.NLP is used in various applications, including chatbots, language Understanding, and language generation.
 	This program demonstrates a simple text summarization using NLP""" summary = generate_summary(input_text) print("Origina1 Text: ")